How To Impress Investors To Buy Your Business (Or Finance It)

 Would you like the money or do you need it?

 Are you in a tight trading situation?
 Not good.
 Investors prefer businesses that would "like" the money, not businesses that "need" it.
-Perhaps you'd "like" the money to buy more equipment, expand an already successful venture into a new area?
+Perhaps you'd "like" the money to buy more equipment or expand an already successful venture into a new area?
 That's great.

 Is the money needed to solve a problem that could have been anticipated?
 If yes, don't expect the investor to be sympathetic.
 You should have anticipated the problem and done something about it a long time ago.
 Bad planning and bad management don't make for good investment opportunities.